-The Learning Support Team produce 'My Support Plan' for selected students to share with teaching staff about their preferred learning strategies, any academic interventions they receive and any other information that may make a positive difference to their learning and progress.
+The Learning Support Team produce 'My Support Plans' (MSPs) for selected students to share with teaching staff about their preferred learning strategies, any academic interventions they receive and any other information that may make a positive difference to their learning and progress.
 The MSPs are also shared with parent/carers for their input and feedback as it is the parents/carers that know their children the best!

-Where a (new) barrier to learning is identified, the school will follow an 'Assess, Plan, Do, Review' approach to address these difficulties encountered by the student and develop the 'My Support Plan' accordingly.
+Where a (new) barrier to learning is identified, the school will follow an 'Assess, Plan, Do, Review' approach to address these difficulties and develop support accordingly.
 When a student moves to Barlby High we will ensure that any relevant information is updated and shared with relevant staff.